rabblerooster/boss-rush/RULES.md

 * Take the action specified on the card, which may be moving the token, jumping, or firing on the boss.
 * If you can't (or don't want to) play a card, remove all cards but the Ready! card from the Ready! track and place them in your discard pile.
 Discard one card from your hand.
 * Draw another card and repeat until you've taken the number of actions equal to the delay on the current boss card.
+* When your deck is empty, shuffle cards from the discard pile into a new draw pile.
+Do not remove cards from the track.

 # Game End